 The specific abilities that will be lost or affected by stroke depend on the extent of the brain damage and, most importantly, where, in the brain, the stroke occurred: the right hemisphere (or half), the left hemisphere, the cerebellum or the brain stem.

-Effects of Strokes on the Right Side of the Brain
+Right Side of the Brain

 The right hemisphere of the brain controls the movement of the left side of the body.
 A stroke in the right hemisphere often causes paralysis in the left side of the body.
 The paralysis can vary from a mild weakness to a complete loss of strength in the left limbs.
 If the stroke is toward the back of the brain on the right, vision to the left may also be impaired (reduced vision to the left in both eyes, called a hemianopia).